holls91/Move-n-Slash/README.md

 ## What is Move'n'Slash?
-Move'n'Slash is the first game (well, kinda for now) for visually impaired people AND for people who don't have binaural audio (because of hearing impaired in one ear or because of the use of a cochlear implant)!
+Move'n'Slash is the first game (well, sort of) for visually impaired people AND for people who don't have binaural audio (eg. because of hearing impaired in one ear or because of the use of a cochlear implant)!
+In Move'n'Slash you'll have to defeat all the enemies... before they become too much for you sword-arm to handle :)

 To play this game you don't need sight, neither both ears: just move your body to play!